 For instance, you can rely on Facebook in order to reach your customers and fans but we all know how this popular social media platform delivers your messages.
-Your posts and messages will be visible to just a small percent of your customers.
-The number increases if you are paying for boosts but at the same time, if you want to deliver daily news, it will cost a lot.
-At least, it will cost more than an email marketing campaign.
+Your posts and messages will be visible to just a small percentage of your customers.
+The numbers increase only if you’re paying for boosts but at the same time if you want to deliver daily news it will cost a lot.
+At least, it will cost more than an e-mail marketing campaign.

 This means that for every dollar spent on a newsletter, you get a return of 44 dollars.